sa-utah/sautah/_src/meetings.md

     time_end: 7:30pm
     address: 1330 South 740 East
     notes:
       Basement of the counseling center.
-Down stairs on right-hand side of building.
-      If it's locked, come in through main door and downstairs to the left.
+Come in through main door and downstairs to the left.
     contact_name: Jordan
     contact_phone: 801-717-9070
     link_url: ""